janet-lang/path/README.md

 # path.janet

+**This module is has been moved into [spork](https://github.com/janet-lang/spork), and as such, this repository is no longer maintained.
+Please use `spork/path` instead.**

 Simple path manipulation module for Janet.
 Supports manipulation both windows and posix paths on any platform, and provides functions that work according to the current host platform.